Habeeb-marcus/Introduction-to-Github/README.md

 This article gives an introductory guide to Git for beginners.
 It will teach you the fundamentals of Git and how to effectively publish your work to a Github repository.
 # Audience
-This tutorial has been prepared for the beginners to help them understand the basics of GitHub.
-After completing this tutorial, you would understand the basics of Github and will be to create a repository.
+This tutorial has been prepared for beginners to help them understand the basics of GitHub.
+After completing this tutorial, you would understand the basics of Github and will be able to create a repository.
 # Prerequisites
 Before going with this content, I recommend that you have a basic grasp of the following and that your computer is set up for git use.